 Under the Influence is an online alcohol education class.
 To receive credit you must follow enrollment instructions and enter the correct control number.
 Go to www.3rdmilclassrooms.com select begin enrollment and select college, the control number is ESBU7.
 The course fee is $35.00 and you can pay online by debit/credit card.
 You will receive a password immediately on the screen and by email.
 Or Send check or money order with completed mail-in form to: 3rd Millennium Classrooms - 6507 Grove Creek Drive - San Antonio, TX 78256.
 It takes about 3 hours to complete the course and you can login and out as needed.
 You must pass the final test with a minimum of 70%.
 Upon completion of both the course and the follow-up portion, you and the notifying administrator at your school will receive a completion notification by email.
 Print a copy for your records.
 You are responsible for all charges and fees related to this service.

-There may also be activities occurring in your residence halls, ask a Resident Advisor for more information.
+There may also be activities occurring in your residence halls; ask a Resident Advisor for more information.

-You must write a review of each activity that you attended/participated in; the total number of pages must be at least equal to the total number of programs you were required to attend (4 programs=4 full pages).
+You must write a one-page review of each activity you attended/participated in; the total number of pages must be at least equal to the total number of programs you were required to attend (4 programs=4 full pages).
 For further instructions see Written Assignments.
 You are responsible for any fees or costs associated with the completion of this sanction.

 You are to create a 2-page plan that will guide you to a successful experience at ESU.
 This plan should address academic and non-academic goals as well as a statement about your purpose in obtaining a higher education degree.
 For further instructions, see Written Assignments.

-You are to answer the following questions:
+You are to write a 2-page reflection paper, addressing the following questions:

 - What role does alcohol play in your life?